Grocery Outlet Holding Corp. (GO) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 8, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Grocery Outlet Holding Corp. ("Grocery Outlet" or the "Company") (NASDAQ: GO) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 10, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Grocery Outlet Holding Corp. ("Grocery Outlet" or the "Company") (NASDAQ: GO).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN GROCERY OUTLET HOLDING CORP.
-(GO), CLICK HERE BEFORE MAY 15, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?